-In terms of the Russian interests, dismantling the consensus rule that is used today when voting in the European Council on Foreign Relations, is ambiguous.
-Consensus means that any country may, for example, veto prolongation of anti-Russian sanctions; but if it is cancelled, political will of several states will be required for such a decision.
-And sure, in case the EU Security Council is set up. a whole number of managerial issues for the whole organization will have to be solved, for example, the new structure's coordination with the European Council on Foreign Relations.
+solved, for example, the new structure's coordination with the European Council on Foreign Relations.
 It will become clear in 2019 if the EUSC idea is to be developed.
 But now, the leading authorities of the integration union, taking the initiative into account, speak carefully about its prospects.
-Thus, it is said in the European Parliament resolution of December 12, 2018 that taking into account the offer by several member states of the EU Security Council, they think that this concept should be cleared before assessing its added value [13].
+Thus, it is said in the European Parliament resolution of December 12, 2018 that taking into account the offer by several member states of the EU Security Council, they think that this concept should be cleared before assessing its added value [European Parliament resolution of December 12, 2018...].

-Soon E. Macron went even further in the broadcast of Europe 1 radio station where he said on November 6, 2018 that the EU needed its own armed forces.1 And what is more, he named countries to defend from - China, Russia and... the United States.
+Soon E. Macron went even further in the broadcast of Europe 1 radio station where he said on November 6, 2018 that the EU needed its own armed forces12.
+And what is more, he named countries to defend from - China, Russia and... the United States.
 Inclusion of the latter in this list was unprecedented for the leader of one of the EU and NATO members, especially such a big member.
 Answering this statement on Twitter, D. Trump was full of indignation (he called Macron's words very insulting).
 There was a fairly heated discussion in Europe, and what is demonstrative, only referring to the President's of France words about the European army.
-A. Merkel demonstrated solidarity with Macron and called for working at the idea to create "a real European army"2 one day.
+A. Merkel demonstrated solidarity with Macron and called for working at the idea to create "a real European army" one day.

 The European Parliament is a vigorous player in building up political and military capabilities of the EU, with the majority of deputies supporting the concept of common defence policy.
 There is a number of renewed ideas developed in it.
-Thus, the report on the four times increase of the EU military units3 was presented to the Committee on Foreign Affairs of this supranational body in September, 2018.
+Thus, the report on the four times increase of the EU military units14 was presented to the Committee on Foreign Affairs of this supranational body in September, 2018.
 14 battalion groups, with 1,500 men each, are to be reorganized into the same number of army brigades.
-These offers were included in the official documents for working out the European Parliament's report on the implementation of the Common Security and Defence Policy [12] and are presented more concisely in its resolution on the report (item 27) [13].
+These offers were included in the official documents for working out the European Parliament's report on the implementation of the Common Security and Defence Policy [Draft report on annual report...] and are presented more concisely in its resolution on the report (item 27) [European Parliament resolution of December 12, 2018...].